TextSLAM: Visual SLAM with Planar Text Features: TEXTSLAM SYSTEM

 \subsection{Bundle Adjustment with text objects}

 We apply bundle adjustment from time to time in a local window of key frames similar to \cite{mur2015orb}.
-The cost function of bundle adjustment consists the point part and the text part : \beq

-E(\bv{x}) = E_{point}(\bv{x}) + \lambda_w E_{text}(\bv{x}). \eeq The cost function resembles that of camera pose estimation while involves more parameters to be optimized.
+The cost function of bundle adjustment consists the point part and the text part : \beq E(\bv{x}) = E_{point}(\bv{x}) + \lambda_w E_{text}(\bv{x}). \eeq The cost function resembles that of camera pose estimation while involves more parameters to be optimized.
 The variable $\bv{x}$ include the camera poses of key frames in the local window, the 3D coordinates of point features, and the text parameters.
 We also adopt a coarse-to-fine method to optimize \Eq{eq:ba_cost} as in camera pose estimation.

-Though we may use all the pixels within the text region to evaluate the photometric errors, a better way is to use only a small part of them to allow for fast computation.
-We select representative pixels with the maximum number of $15$ by using the FAST detector \cite{rosten2006machine}, and use these reference pixels to evaluate photometric errors.
+Though we may use all the pixels within the text region to evaluate the photometric errors, a more efficient way is to use a small part of them.
+The representative pixels are selected with the minimum number of $15$ by FAST \cite{rosten2006machine}, and further applied to evaluate photometric errors.